Jama'are: History

 Traditionally founded in 1811 by Muhammadu Wabi I, a leader in the Fulani jihad (holy war) led by Usman dan Fodio, the emirate was not officially recognized until 1835, when Sambolei, the chief of the Jama’are Fulani, was rewarded with it for his aid against the Hausa rebels of Katsina by Muḥammad Bello, the sarkin musulmi (“commander of the faithful”) and sultan of Sokoto.
-Emir Muhammadu Maude built the walls (20 feet [6 m] high with four gates) of Jamaare town in the 1850s, but the town barely survived attacks by the forces of Emir Buhari of Hadejia in the 1850s and 1860s.
-Jamaare’s emir Muhammadu Wabi II submitted to the British after the fall of Kano city to the latter in 1903.
-Incorporated into the Katagum division of Kano province, Jamaare was transferred to Bauchi province in 1926 and became part of Bauchi state in 1976.
+Emir Muhammadu Maude built the walls (20 ft high with four gates) of Jama'are town in the 1850s, but the town barely survived attacks by the forces of Emir Buhari of Hadejia in the 1850s and 1860s.
+Jama'are’s emir Muhammadu Wabi II submitted to the British after the fall of Kano city to the latter in 1903.
+Incorporated into the Katagum division of Kano province, Jama'are was transferred to Bauchi province in 1926 and became part of Bauchi state in 1976.

 Climate

-It has an average temperature of 31 °C. The famous Jamaare river flows through the LGA and the average humidity level of the area is around 41%.
+It has an average temperature of 31 °C (87.8 °F).
+The famous Jama'are River flows through the LGA and the average humidity level of the area is around 41%.
 The rainy season is hot, oppressive, and mostly cloudy and the dry season is sweltering and partly cloudy.
-Over the course of the year, the temperature typically varies from 56 F to 104 F and is rarely below 50 F or above 108 F. The average wind speed in Jamaare LGA is estimated at 12 km/h.
+Over the course of the year, the temperature typically varies from 56 F to 104 F and is rarely below 50 F or above 108 F. The average wind speed in Jama'are LGA is estimated at 12 km/h (7.4 mph).

 Agriculture

-Farming is the major economic activity of the people of Jamaare and crops such as cotton, cowpea, peanuts (groundnuts), cotton, sorghum, millet, and onions, cowpeas, and vegetables are being cultivated in the area.
+Farming is the major economic activity of the people of Jama'are and crops such as cotton, cowpea, peanuts (groundnuts), cotton, sorghum, millet, and onions, cowpeas, and vegetables are being cultivated in the area.
 They also rear animals such domestic animals like goats, rams, cattle, sheep, donkeys, and horses.
-Other important economic enterprises undertaken by the people of Jamaare are trade, hunting, and the weaving and dyeing of cotton.
+Other important economic enterprises undertaken by the people of Jama'are are trade, hunting, and the weaving and dyeing of cotton.